alexwlchan/alexwlchan.net/src/_articles/2023/2023-12-29-obsidian-open-note.md

 ---
-layout: post
+layout: article
 date: 2023-12-29 07:46:33 +00:00
 title: Getting the path to the note I have open in Obsidian
 summary: Although Obsidian doesn’t support AppleScript, I can use System Events to find out which note I have open.
-tags:
+topic: AppleScript
-  - obsidian
+future_topics:
-  - applescript
+  - Automation
-old_syntax_highlighting: true
+  - Obsidian
 ---
 I have a bunch of Python scripts I use to clean up text files, and I call them by passing the path to the text file as an argument, for example: